lizadaly/utopia-novels/books/arqtiq/book.md

 another singing a rollicking song of the sea, ending in sobs, for those who come down in ships.

-There is sea-dancing — liquid symphony.
+There is sea-dancing—liquid symphony.
 I see Charley in his native element, precluding tears or weeping for joy.

 We round out on a tower top, and board a nautilus